Chicago and West Towns Bus Co.: The companies

 The Cicero and Proviso Railway was incorporated on February 15, 1889.
 The first West Towns company, they would serve the area of Cicero and Proviso townships.
 Their first route was a horsecar line on Madison St. with a loop north to Lake St. Electric power began on February 12, 1891.
 Both Madison and Lake Sts. would be extended and a number of other lines were added, by 1895 they had 17.92 miles of track, most double-tracked.
 It was bought by Consolidated Traction on February 27, 1899, spun-off to County Traction on December 27, 1910, and bought by the West Towns in 1913.

-The Ogden Street Railway was incorporated on October 1, 1891, to serve an area around Ogden Ave. west to Lyons.
+The Ogden Street Railway was incorporated on October 1, 1891, to serve an area around Ogden Avenue west to Lyons.
 It was bought by Consolidated Traction on February 27, 1899, spun-off to County Traction on December 27, 1910, and bought by the West Towns in 1913.

-The Suburban Railroad Company was incorporated on May 17, 1985, as an electric railroad, or interurban, not a street railway.
-They built the LaGrange line, originally from Cicero Ave. and Harrison St. west to Harlem Ave., later they would route it on Cermak Rd. from Cicero Ave. west to Harlem Ave., then south They also had a north–south line on Laramie Ave.
+The Suburban Railroad Company was incorporated on May 17, 1885, as an electric railroad, or interurban, not a street railway.
+They built the LaGrange line, originally from Cicero Avenue and Harrison Street, west to Harlem Avenue.
+Later, they would route it on Cermak Road from Cicero Avenue west to Harlem Avenue, then south.
+They also had a north–south line on Laramie Avenue.
 The Suburban was bought by County Traction on February 27, 1912, and became part of the West Towns in 1913.

 The Chicago Consolidated Traction Co. was incorporated on February 29, 1899, to unify eight streetcar companies (seven were controlled by Yerkes).
-As a result of the Traction Ordinance of 1910 they sold their operations to County Traction (outside Chicago) and Chicago Railways (inside Chicago) on December 27, 1910.
+As a result of the Traction Ordinance of 1910, they sold their operations to County Traction (outside Chicago) and Chicago Railways (inside Chicago) on December 27, 1910.

 The County Traction Co. was incorporated on November 21, 1910, to buy the Yerkes suburban streetcar operations from Consolidated Traction Co.
 On February 27, 1912, they also bought the separate (but still a Yerkes company) Suburban Railroad.
 It was sold and merged into the West Towns in 1913.